Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 ::

-   usage: ANNOgesic.py utr [-h] [--annotation_folder ANNOTATION_FOLDER]
+    usage: annogesic utr [-h] [--annotation_folder ANNOTATION_FOLDER]
                          [--TSS_folder TSS_FOLDER]
                          [--transcript_assembly_folder TRANSCRIPT_ASSEMBLY_FOLDER]
                          [--terminator_folder TERMINATOR_FOLDER]
                          [--terminator_fuzzy TERMINATOR_FUZZY] [--TSS_source]
                          [--base_5UTR BASE_5UTR]
                          [project_path]

     positional arguments:
       project_path          Path of the project folder.
-If none is given the current directory is used.
+If none is given, the current directory is used.

     optional arguments:
       -h, --help            show this help message and exit --annotation_folder ANNOTATION_FOLDER, -g ANNOTATION_FOLDER
                             The path of annotation gff folder.
       --TSS_folder TSS_FOLDER, -t TSS_FOLDER
                             The path of TSS folder.
       --transcript_assembly_folder TRANSCRIPT_ASSEMBLY_FOLDER, -a TRANSCRIPT_ASSEMBLY_FOLDER
                             The path of transcriptome assembly folder.
       --terminator_folder TERMINATOR_FOLDER, -e TERMINATOR_FOLDER
                             If you want to add the information of terminator, you can assign the path of terminator folder here.
       --terminator_fuzzy TERMINATOR_FUZZY, -f TERMINATOR_FUZZY
-                           If the distance(nt) between terminator and the end of transcript assembly belows to this value, it will assign the terminator associated with the 3'UTR.
+                            If the distance(nucleotides) between terminator and
+                            the end of transcript assembly belows to this value, it will assign the terminator associated with the 3'UTR.
+Default is 30.
       --TSS_source, -s      If you generate TSS from other method not from ANNOgesic, please turn it on.
+Default is True(ANNOgesic).
       --base_5UTR BASE_5UTR, -b BASE_5UTR
                             Which kind of information that you want to use for generating 5'UTR.
 TSS/transcript/both.
 Default is
                             both.

 - Output files